Industrializing an Innovative Product

-The mission of most inventors is to transform an idea into a product ready for sale.
-Whether you intend to sell the product or if your desire is to sell the patent, you must know the stages and steps to complete the path.
+The mission of inventors is to transform an idea into a product ready for sale.
+Whether you intend to sell the product or sell the patent, you must understand the stages and steps to complete the process.

-Short Series: Pre-series or short series are called the manufacturing processes of replicas of functional prototypes.
-Once the operation and appearance of the functional prototypes is validated, the prototype is replicated with non-industrial techniques.
-The objective of the short series or pre-series, is to activate patent sales processes and learn about the usability of the product.
-Short series are usually less than 150 – 200 units.
+Short Runs: The processes of manufacturing replicas of functional prototypes are called pre-series or short runs.
+Once the functionality and appearance of the functional prototypes are validated, the prototype is replicated using non-industrial techniques.
+The goal of short runs or pre-series is to activate the patent sale process and learn about the product's usability.
+Short runs typically involve fewer than 200 units.

 Mass production: This is the process of industrial manufacture of inventions.
 With the accumulated learning in the prototyping and manufacturing stage of short series, an adjustment process is carried out so that the product can be manufactured in series.
 In the industrial manufacturing stage, the main objective is to achieve mass production methods that are very cheap, so that the product reaches the market with sufficient economic margin.